icco/nanowrimo/2013/novel.md

 ## Chapter 2

 The stairway was lit with artificial LED light, although thankfully not blindingly bright like how many up in the Stacks liked.

+Bridge climbed the three sets of stairs at a slow pace.
+His trips up were becoming longer and longer.
+How soon would it be that he went an entire year before visiting the surface of the planet that had been home to the human race for so long?

+At the top of the stairs, Bridge opened a door onto the roof of Michelangelo's Hotel and Bar.
+The fog had long since destroyed the sign on the door that gave the place a name, but a small flame behind blue glass still flickered, marking this place as a tavern for all weary fog travelers.

+A metal post with a wooden box stood alone on the roof.
+Bridge approached and opened it.
+The sound of a vacuum decompressing echoed through the silent night as a small iron cover opened up revealing a bright green button.
+Bridge quickly pressed the button and shut the door.
+As soon as the door closed, compressed air shot out the bottom of the box as it created a vacuum inside, trying to protect the rare piece of new technology that still worked on the surface.

+Somewhere, up above the fog, a cargo door opened.
+Men watched as  a large sideways dropped through the door and then started a propeller on its roof, slowly moving through the night sky towards the fields of grey below.

+## Chapter 3

+After about thirty minutes, Bridge heard the whirring noise of spinning blades cutting through the thick fog and the flash of a diffused green light as the egg sat down next to the post.

+A door slid open and inside the egg there were three empty benches facing away from the point of the egg.
+Bridge climbed in and took the middle seat.
+After a few minutes, the door closed and begun to slowly climb diagonally upwards through the fog.

+After another few minutes, a transparent band appeared around the egg, and Bridge could look down.
+He saw nothing but grey.

+About ten minutes later, the egg emerged into the dark and left the fog behind.